Sale is Ending soon!

 Pancake oatmeal banana

-While Millennials now are all about seizing the day, considering their very representative hashtags of #YOLO (you only live once) and #FOMO (fear of missing out), they also care about living a long and quality life.
-Again, this means making good choices like keeping in check bad cholesterol, which LDL is.
+While Millennials are now all about seizing the day, considering their very representative hashtags of #YOLO (you only live once) and #FOMO (fear of missing out), they also care about living a long and quality life.
+Again, this means making good choices like keeping bad cholesterol, which is LDL, in check.

 The greener choice